-Givebacks is adding multi-factor authentication, also known as MFA, to help keep user accounts more secure.
+Givebacks is adding multi-factor authentication (MFA) to help keep user accounts more secure.

 MFA adds an extra security step during sign-in.
 In addition to entering a password, a user may need to enter a one-time passcode sent to the email address connected to their Givebacks account.
 This helps protect your organization’s account, even if a password is lost, guessed, or shared.